What to Wear Sailing on San Francisco Bay - Three Rules to Keep You Warm and Dry | Modern Sailing

 The first rule of clothing for sailing San Francisco Bay is to know yourself and how well you tolerate certain temperatures.
 Everyone’s experience is different!

 To demonstrate the degree in difference between people’s tolerances for cooler air.
-These photos of the author (left) and our vendor Darren (right) of were taken only a few minutes apart, believe it or not.
+These photos of Mary (left) and Darren (right) of were taken only a few minutes apart, believe it or not.
 The forecasted high temperature for San Francisco that day was 62o F and the wind was about 12 knots.

 RULE 2 – Know the Conditions